The International Timerbaev Nuclear Debates

 The topic of the II International Timerbaev Nuclear Debates, held on November 27, 2020, was the Treaty on the Prohibition of Nuclear Weapons (TPNW).
 The participants of the Debates were students of the International Dual Degree M.A.
 Program Global Security, Nuclear Policy, and WMD Nonproliferation (MGIMO University, Middlebury Institute of International Studies at Monterey (MIIS), California, USA, and PIR Center).
 The team of Mariela Langone and Davide Avenia defended the position according to which the TPNW undermines the nuclear nonproliferation regime, while the team of Joseph Moses and Samuele Vasapollo stood up for the new Treaty.
 The Debates were attended by reputable foreign experts: Tariq Rauf, the former Head of the Verification and Security Policy Office at the IAEA, and Thomas Hajnoczi, the former Head of the Disarmament Department in the Ministry of Foreign Affairs of Austria.
 The experts positively commented on the quality of the Debates and recommended that young nonproliferation experts use more direct and less philosophical arguments in their presentations.

 On November 15, 2021, PIR Center held the III International Timerbaev Nuclear Debates that combined two formats — situational analysis and role-playing game.
 The participants of the Debates successfully discussed country threats to the nonproliferation regime in the medium term.
-They presented their vision of the nuclear ambitions of Japan, South Korea, Iran and Saudi Arabia, acting as representatives of these countries.
+They presented their vision of the nuclear ambitions of Japan, South Korea, Iran, and Saudi Arabia, acting as representatives of these countries.
 “Does the country need nuclear weapons, and should it seek to acquire them?”, — was the main question that debaters had to answer.
 In total, four tracks of Debates (in English) were held within the framework of the III International Timerbaev Nuclear Debates, each of them was dedicated to a specific country and its ambitions in the nuclear sphere.
 The debaters demonstrated a high level of training and erudition.

 Participating in the III International Timerbaev Nuclear Debates was an incredibly worthwhile and educating experience.
 In preparation for the debates we had to expand our knowledge and understanding of proliferation beyond our personal beliefs; it was very rewarding to put yourself in another country’s position and better understand their perspectives on proliferation.
 It was amazing to see the arguments of fellow debaters, and how persuasively they argued positions that at times were contradictory to traditional proliferation ideas.